bhavul/JIRA-Similar-Issue-Finder-App/README.md

 # JIRA Helper Bot

-This is a side-project I did for improving JIRA SLAs at Endurance International Group.
+This is a side-project I did for improving JIRA SLAs at Endurance International Group while I was working with them.
 It started with commenting related past JIRA tickets on the new JIRA support tickets that get escalated to a developer.

 This helps the developer to get the context of what piece of codebase to look at, what tables to look at, and in general get an idea of what needs to be debugged by looking at old completed similar tickets.